jmp-app/jmp/docs/backend.md

 ```

 ## Array Conversion
 The response object of the slim framework offers a method called `withJson`.
-This method converts an assoc array to JSON.
+This method converts an associative array to JSON.
-Because the php cast functionality doesn't comply our requirements to cast model objects to associative arrays, we use the following util and interface:
+Because the php cast functionality doesn't comply with our requirements to cast model objects to associative arrays, we use the following util and interface:

 **[ArrayConvertable](../api/src/JMP/Models/ArrayConvertable.php):**
 Every model has to implement this class, so that it can be properly converted to an associative array.